nwager/kernel-docs/docs/reference/oem-kernels.rst

-To view and/or download the source code for OEM kernels, go to the kernel repository (e.g. “s: linux-oem-6.5”) listed in the “Source code and meta package” column in the :ref:`table-ref-oem-kernel-lifecycle-package` table.
+To view and/or download the source code for OEM kernels, go to the kernel repository (e.g. “s: linux-oem-6.5”) listed in the “Source code and meta package” column in the :ref:`table-ref-oem-kernel-life cycle-package` table.

-To install an OEM kernel, use the meta-package name (e.g. “m: linux-oem-22.04d”) for the kernel version listed in the “Source code and meta package” column in the :ref:`table-ref-oem-kernel-lifecycle-package` table.
+To install an OEM kernel, use the meta-package name (e.g. “m: linux-oem-22.04d”) for the kernel version listed in the “Source code and meta package” column in the :ref:`table-ref-oem-kernel-life cycle-package` table.
 For example, to install OEM kernel version 6.8, run:

 .. code:: bash